 - Participate in a free discussion course, Caring for our Piece of the Earth at hgcny.org

 - Read Bringing Nature Home: How Native Plants Sustain Wildlife in our Gardens by Douglas Tallamy, and/or visit his website BringingNatureHome.net

 - Visit National Audubon’s Plants for Birds website for plant lists and tips on how to design gardens and care for plants.

-- This summer, tour local habitat gardens on a Show Me, Help Me tour conducted by HGCNY.
+- Tour local habitat gardens on a Show Me, Help Me tour conducted by HGCNY.

 - Find many more resources at HGCNY.org/books.html